kdbeall/kdbeall.github.io/_posts/2020-02-25-Future-RISC-CISC.md

 ---
 layout: post
-title: Food for Thought: The Future of RISC vs CISC Philosophies
+title: Draft Post on The Future of Hardware
 ---

 Initially, it might seem that CISC is dead.
 On the contrary, CISC is more relevant than ever because